Banner

 Producers were looking for in-depth market analysis to enhance their risk management and marketing of fed cattle and purchases of feeder cattle.
 These producers also wanted advice on when to purchase their feed grains and hedging the Canadian dollar.
 They needed price forecasts and risk management recommendations for fed cattle, feeder cattle, feed grains and the Canadian dollar.

-A group of feedlot operators approached Jerry Klassen to analyze markets for them.
 After four or five meetings, the “Canadian Feedlot and Cattle Market Analysis” came into existence.

 Latest news